amills25/Constable/pseudocode.md

 HEADER(atom) name
+vote on 11/5
+register to vote

 NAVBAR(organism) to other areas of website
+-meet scratch
+-platform
+-join the team
+-donate

 IMAGE(atom) of scratch

-CONTAINER(molecule) with text talking about how he meets necessary criteria and wants to keep the peace from invaders like cardinals, tigers, and gators

-COLUMNS or CARDS(molecules) to show important policies -Jobs -- no volunteers, no paid fees nevessary, paid in catnip -Education -- universities need funding
+COLUMNS or CARDS(molecules) to show platform
+-Jobs -- no volunteers, no paid fees necessary, paid in catnip -Education -- universities need funding
 -Wildlife -- animals like cardinals are out of control

-FOOTER
+BUTTON to scroll to top